Workshop: Prevent Trafficking and Exploitation

 Learn what you can do to help.

-In conjunction with the exhibit Not Alone: Working Together in the Fight Against Human Trafficking join us for a workshop with representatives from Love146, an organization dedicated to ending human trafficking.
+In conjunction with the exhibit Not Alone: Working Together in the Fight Against Human Trafficking join us for a workshop with representatives from Love146, an organization dedicated to ending child trafficking and exploitation.
 The workshop will provide an introduction on the reality of human trafficking and give attendees some tools they can take with them to safeguard their communities.

 Workshops provide valuable information and practical skills you can apply in your everyday life.